learn-co-curriculum/dsc-categorical-variables-regression/README.md

 You will be able to:
 * Understand what categorical variables are
 * Understand the need to create dummy variables for categorical predictors
-* Use Pandas to create dummy variables
+* Use Pandas and Scikit-Learn to create dummy variables

 ## The auto-mpg data